City · Morocco · Middle East Africa

 Weather

-Chefchaouen experiences a Mediterranean climate with some Atlantic influences.
-January and February are the coldest months, with temperatures ranging from 8°C to 15°C (46°F to 59°F).
-March to May and September to November are mild and pleasant, with temperatures between 15°C and 25°C (59°F to 77°F).
-June, July, and August are the hottest months, with temperatures often reaching 30°C (86°F) during the day.
+Chefchaouen experiences a Mediterranean climate with cool, wet winters and warm, dry summers.
+January and February are the coldest months, with temperatures ranging from 8°C to 15°C. March to May and September to November offer mild weather, perfect for exploring the city.
+Summer months from June to August can be quite hot, with temperatures often exceeding 30°C. Autumn sees a drop in temperatures, with October to December being mild.
 Rainfall is most common from November to February, so bring an umbrella or raincoat if visiting during these months.
-The city can be quite foggy in the mornings, especially in autumn and winter.

 Getting There